tomheylenquench/n8nDocker/CONTRIBUTING.md

 - ✅ **Cross-platform compatibility**
 - ✅ **Comprehensive documentation**

+### 🔒 Repository Protection

+This repository uses **GitHub Rulesets** to enforce read-only access:

+- **Main Branch Lockdown**: Prevents all direct pushes and requires reviews
+- **All Branches Protection**: Blocks force pushes and deletions across all branches
+- **Automated Closure**: GitHub Actions automatically close issues and PRs with helpful guidance
+- **Transparent Rules**: All users can view active rulesets (Settings → Rules → Rulesets)

+These modern rulesets provide layered protection while maintaining full transparency about repository restrictions.

 ### 📦 Using This Code

 1. **Download**: Use the [latest release](https://github.com/tomheylenquench/n8nDocker/releases)
 2. **Deploy**: Follow the platform-specific README guides
 3. **Customize**: Modify for your specific needs
 4. **Maintain**: Keep your fork updated with security patches

+### 🔍 Understanding Repository Restrictions

+You can view the active protection rules that keep this repository read-only:

+1. **View Rulesets**: Go to Settings → Rules → Rulesets (visible to all users)
+2. **Check Active Rules**: See exactly which restrictions apply to each branch
+3. **Understand Enforcement**: Review why certain actions are blocked

+This transparency helps you understand the repository's protection model without needing admin access.

 ### 🔄 Forking and Customization